Rahul6424/data-table-vue/README.md

 # data-table-vue

-This vue data table provides you freedom of customizing anything and everything of your choice.
+This materialize vue data table provides you freedom of customizing anything and everything of your choice.
 This data table for vue js is made of plain html5 and plain css without any dependency and gives you flexibility to configure with very minimal yet powerful options